(Disclosure: Some of the links below may be affiliate links)

 Then, the second thing you need to look at is the interest rate.
-Since you are taking a free account, you need to take the account with the highest interest rate.
+Since you are taking a free account, you need to choose the account with the highest interest rate.
 This interest will not be much, but this is better than nothing.
-For instance, Credit Suisse has a 0% interest rate, Migros has 0.01%, and Cler has 0.025%.
+For instance, Credit Suisse has a 0% interest rate, Migros has 0.01%, and Bank Cler has 0.025%.

 You should be careful about this.
 If you see something amiss in the apartment, ask for it to figure on the document.
 For instance, if the floor is broken or the paint is scraped, it should figure on the document.
 If there are no lights, make it appear as well.

 You should test all the equipment in the house, including faucets, lights, and blinds.